subhajitroy005/RTOS_Basic_Software/README.md

 # RTOS_Basic_Software
-Basic software: A light weight kernel can be deployed to any processor.
+Basic software: A lightweight kernel can be deployed to any processor.
+This can be included as a submodule to any project like the STM32 or Microchip SAM projects.

+Currently supported cores
+Cortex M4
+Cortex M7